jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_mobile.md

 ### The Spotlight Diagnostic Server must be configured to upload data to the Spotlight Cloud

-1. Create a Spotlight Cloud (Spotlight Essentials) account if you do not already have one.
+1. Create a Quest account if you do not already have one.
 Do this at [www.spotlightessentials.com](http://www.spotlightessentials.com).
 2. Use a Spotlight Client to [Configure uploading to the Spotlight Cloud][enterprise_cfgds_spotlightcloud].

-## Sign in to Spotlight Mobile with your Spotlight Cloud account
+## Sign in to Spotlight Mobile with your Quest account
-If you have many Spotlight Cloud accounts then each can be added to Spotlight Mobile.
+If you have many Quest accounts then each can be added to Spotlight Mobile.

 ## Push notifications